-It's important to keep in mind that interviews are a great opportunity to not only highlight how well you fit a particular job description, but also to find out if this job is a good fit for you.
-It’s also a great way to show how professional you are, so take the time to prepare for the interview to make a great first impression.
+Your interview is a great opportunity to not only highlight how well you fit a particular job description, but also to find out if this particular day care is a good fit for you.
+It’s also a great way to show how professional you are, so keep reading for tips on how to make a great first impression.

 How to prepare for a phone interview

-When a family or employer likes your application, they'll often schedule an initial phone interview before moving onto the in-person interview.
+When a day care manager or owner likes your resume or job application, they’ll often schedule an initial phone interview before moving on to an in-person interview.
 To get ready for the phone interview, be ready to provide:

-- Any services you offer that aren't on your profile: If you’re fluent in another language or now have a degree in child education, this is the perfect time to let them know.
+- Any skills you have that aren’t on your resume.
+If you’re fluent in another language or now have a degree in child education, this is the perfect time to let them know.

-- Any salary requirements: Make sure you ask questions like, "What salary/hourly rate are you hoping to stay within?" or "I charge $X per hour.
-Are you comfortable with that?"
+- Any salary requirements.
+Make sure you ask questions like, “What salary or hourly rate are you hoping to stay within?” or “I expect $X per hour.
+Are you comfortable with that?”
 Don’t be shy about this; salary is often the deciding factor for both parties, so get it out of the way sooner rather than later.

-- Any non-negotiables: If you can’t work with a parent who smokes, or if you're unable to drive a car, make sure that those are all laid out on the table so you don’t waste anyone’s time.
+- Any non-negotiables.
+If you can’t work before or after a certain time of the day, make sure that those are all laid out on the table so you don’t waste anyone’s time.

-If they don’t perform a phone interview — or you’re immediately scheduled to meet them in-person — you'll need to get together a few key items to bring to the interview with you.
+If a phone interview is not part of the day care’s hiring process — or you’re immediately scheduled for an in-person interview — you’ll need to get together a few key items to bring with you.

 How to prepare for an in-person interview

-- Certificates and proof of education (e.g., your CPR Certification card, a copy of your degree, etc.)
+- Child care training certificates and/or proof of education (e.g., your CPR Certification card, a copy of your degree, etc.).

-- References with full name and contact information
+- References with first names, last names and contact information.

 - A list of questions to ask the employer (Keep reading for a list of these.)

-- The potential employer's contact information, in case you get lost, have to cancel or are running late
+- The day care’s contact information, in case you get lost or are running late.

-Child care questions are way different than traditional job questions.
-Parents and employers can ask you anything from, “How long have you been caring for children?” to “What would you do if my child spilled ketchup all over the floor?”
-These broad-to-specific questions are designed to help employers identify those caregivers who actually have the experience they say they do — and those who don't.
+Finally, write down some questions you think you’ll be asked and practice answering them as part of your overall preparation.
+Day care interview questions differ from nanny or babysitter interview questions, so your past interviews may or may not be an indicator of how things will go.
+The day care owner or manager may ask you anything from, “How long have you been caring for children?” to “What would you do if a child spills ketchup all over the floor?”
+These broad-to-specific questions are designed to help employers identify those caregivers who actually have the experience they say they do — and those who don’t.

 - Can you walk me through a typical day?

-- What are your family routines and who is involved?
+- What are your routines for meals and who is involved?

 - How many hours per week would you want me to work?